WISE OWL EXERCISES

 The button should run code to check all text boxes and combo boxes are filled in.

 The problem that you may have is that you can't just loop over all of the controls on a form, because the two group boxes shown will conceal the controls they contain.
-Because of this, you'll need the algorithm shown overleaf.
+Because of this, you'll need the algorithm shown below.

 Here's a suggested algorithm (shown in fairly sketchy pseudo-code):